 A 2015 study reported that “Millennials are sending a very strong signal to the world’s business leaders that when doing business they should do so with purpose.”
 In other words, as both B2B buyers and B2B employees, this next generation of leaders wants more than just a good deal or even good pay–they want to do well for the greater good.

 And the 2016 follow-up research indicates that purpose is only getting more important, particularly when it comes to millennials as employees.
 It states that “Millennials appear to be steered by strong values at all stages of their careers; it’s apparent in the employers they choose, the assignments they’re willing to accept, and the decisions they make as they take on more senior-level roles.”
 The report also emphasizes that this generation feels little loyalty to employers, with one of the key areas of disconnect being “a conflict of values.”

 How will purpose impact B2B buying among millennials?

-It’s important to take note above that this prerequisite of purpose among millennials influences “the decisions they make as they take on more senior-level roles.”
+It’s important to take note above that this prerequisite of purpose influences “the decisions they make as they take on more senior-level roles.”
 While B2B millennials may now have the greatest influence as researchers making recommendations, increasingly they will be the final decision makers on purchases–your ultimate B2B customers.